Gabaldonlab/Q-PHAST/wiki/running.md

       - min concentrations rAUC: This is an integer that indicates the minimum number of concentrations required to calculate rAUC.
 Note that, when using the 'bad_spot' field, you may get some concentration-vs-growth curves with few points (resulting in poor rAUC calculations).
 This parameter allows you to set a minimum number of concentrations to get robust rAUC calculations. rAUC will not be calculated on replicates with less points.

     - Once you have set the parameters you can click on 'Run module' to analyze the images.
 Follow the log printed in the terminal to understand what is happening.
+At some point the pipeline asks the user to define the coordinates of the top-left and lower-right spots.
+To do so you have to click on them, and then 'spacebar' + 'g' to save.
 The folder `output_analyze_images` will contain all the calculations.

 ## Extra comments